What is the Midwest Student Exchange Program (MSEP)?

-Over 100 colleges and universities in Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota and Wisconsin have opened their doors to each others' citizens at more affordable rates.
-Although the Midwestern Higher Education Compact is composed of twelve Midwestern states, the MSEP is a voluntary program (as are all MHEC programs) and only nine of the twelve states participate.
-Iowa, South Dakota, and Ohio do not participate in MSEP at this time.
+Over 70 colleges and universities in Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin have opened their doors to each others' citizens at more affordable rates.
+Although the Midwestern Higher Education Compact is composed of twelve Midwestern states, the MSEP is a voluntary program (as are all MHEC programs) and eight of the twelve states participate.
+Illinois, Iowa, Michigan, and South Dakota do not participate in the MSEP at this time.
 Click here for more information.

 How it works

-Through the MSEP, public institutions agree to charge students no more than 150% of the in-state resident tuition rate for specific programs; private institutions offer a 10% reduction on their tuition rates.
+Through the MSEP, public institutions agree to charge students no more than 150% of the in-state resident tuition rate for selected programs with private institutions offering a 10% reduction on their tuition.
 You must be enrolling as a non-resident student at a participating MSEP campus to receive the discount.
-All enrollment decisions are made at the discretion of the receiving campus and the campus may exercise its right to limit participation or set specific admission requirements for MSEP.
+All enrollment decisions are made at the discretion of the receiving campus and the campus may exercise its right to limit participation or set specific admission requirements for the MSEP.

 Actual savings through the program will vary from institution to institution depending upon the tuition rates.
 Participating students will typically realize savings between $500 and $7,000 annually.